Skip to content

 Career tips

 Craft skills are often more important than qualifications to get into this career.
-A background in woodworking or music technology may help.
+A background in woodworking or model making may help.

-You may also find it useful if you can play a musical instrument.
+You might also find it useful if you can play the musical instrument you want to learn how to make or repair.

 Further information